ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 DENY VIEW DEFINITION ON Schema.Table TO UserName;
 ```

-Now UserName won’t be able to see Table in Object Explorer.
+Now UserName won’t be able to see Table in `Object Explorer`.
 In Fact, they won’t be able to see the table in `sys.tables` or `INFORMATION_SCHEMA.TABLES`

 `VIEW DEFINITION` is the ability to see the definition of the object (duh).
 In the case of SPs the code, same with Views and in the case of Tables it’s the columns definitions etc.